cucumber-attic/website/apps/dynamic/views/_posts/cucumber-jvm-languages-support.md

 Looking at the numbers, there is a large gap between Java and the other JVM languages.
 There is also a large gap between the runners up (Groovy and Scala) and the rest of the pack.
 Missing from this table is cucumber-java8.
 This module depends on cucumber-java and its usage (with 35012 downloads) represents 19.22% of cucumber-java.

-Odly enough, the overall downloads total does not equal that of cucumber-core, suggesting there are one or more custom back end implementations (e.g. cukes in space).
+Oddly enough, the overall downloads total does not equal that of cucumber-core, suggesting there are one or more custom back end implementations (e.g. cukes in space).

 ### DI Container ###